There are certain things in life that just go together.

 Those who buy furniture from Pottery Barn and sister brands like West Elm understand the importance of beautiful home furnishings.

-In turn, they also have a desire to make their space look attractive, which requires quality wall paint provided by Sherwin-Williams.
+In turn, they also have the desire to make their space look attractive, which requires quality wall paint provided by Sherwin-Williams.

 The co-branding effort includes using special Sherwin-Williams paints in the background of Pottery Barn catalogs and store displays.